 - Development and delivery of program that provides single mothers and their children at a transitional housing facility with an opportunity to build computer literacy skills.

 The specific projects assigned to each Fellow will be identified throughout the year and will be contingent upon on the needs identified by UNH Cooperative Extension and other UNH partners.
 The timeframe for each Fellowship is flexible, depending on the nature of the project and the availability of the applicant.

-New applications for Dalrymple Fellows will be sought in January of 2017 and will be posted to this website.
+Applications for Dalrymple Fellows will be sought pending resource availability and will be posted on this website.
 Meanwhile, if you would like to learn more about the Fellowship, please contact Charlie French at 603-862-0316 or email him at Charlie.French@unh.edu